Bread-ou/SAAD-AFS-Project/adr/0005-Rules-and-Regulations.md

-# 4. Choosing Which Arcgutectural Style to Follow
+# 5. Choosing to Externalize The Rules and Regulations Gathering Functionality

-Date: 08-12-2023
+Date: 10-12-2023

 ## Status